The universal thickening of the field of real numbers: Introduction

-Finally, in the third step one defines the various rings of periods $B$, by making use of: \begin{itemize} \item The integer ring $\cO_F\subset F(\C_p)$ and other natural rings obtained from it. \item The canonical covering homomorphism $\theta: W(\cO_F)\to \C_p$ (\cf Appendix~\ref{algebras}). \item Natural norms of $p$-adic type and corresponding completions. \end{itemize} These constructions then provide, for each ring of periods, a functor from the category of $p$-adic Galois representations to a category of modules whose definition no longer involves the original (absolute) Galois group but trades it for an action of the Frobenius $\varphi$, a differential operator etc. There is a very rich literature covering all these topics, starting of course with the seminal papers of J-M. Fontaine \cf\eg \cite{F2}, \cite{F3}, \cite{F4}; we refer to \cite{B} for a readable introductory overview.
+and the existence of the limit is ensured by properties of the $p$-adic topology.
+The map $\varphi(x)=x^p$ is an automorphism by construction.
+The second step is the $p$-isotypical Witt construction which defines a functorial process lifting back from characteristic $p$ to characteristic zero (\cf Appendix \ref{FW}).
+Finally, in the third step one defines the various rings of periods $B$, by making use of: \begin{itemize} \item The integer ring $\cO_F\subset F(\C_p)$ and other natural rings obtained from it. \item The canonical covering homomorphism $\theta: W(\cO_F)\to \C_p$ (\cf Appendix~\ref{algebras}). \item Natural norms of $p$-adic type and corresponding completions. \end{itemize} These constructions then provide, for each ring of periods, a functor from the category of $p$-adic Galois representations to a category of modules whose definition no longer involves the original (absolute) Galois group but trades it for an action of the Frobenius $\varphi$, a differential operator etc. There is a very rich literature covering all these topics, starting of course with the seminal, afore mentioned papers of J-M. Fontaine; we refer to \cite{B} for a readable introductory overview.